Noiredd/PEGAS/docs/reference.md

 apoapsis    | km         | Desired apoapsis above sea level. periapsis   | km         | Desired periapsis above sea level. altitude    | km         | **Optional**.
 Desired cutoff altitude above sea level.
-If not specified, will be set to periapsis. inclination | deg        | Inclination of the target orbit.
+If not specified, will be set to periapsis. inclination | deg        | **Optional**.
+Inclination of the target orbit.
+When not given, will be set to launch site latitude (absolute).
 LAN         | deg        | **Optional**.
 Longitude of ascending node of the target orbit.
 When not given, will be calculated for an instantaneous launch. direction   | `string`   | **Optional**.
 Direction of launch.
 Allowed values: `north`, `south`, `nearest`.
 By default it is `nearest`.

 In case of selecting target from the map, `inclination` and `LAN` will be overwritten from the target data, but apoapsis and periapsis will not.
-Only in this situation one can go away with not inputting inclination.
+Inclination can be omitted - it will be then set to the launch site latitude *magnitude*.
-LAN can generally be skipped too, in this case it will be calculated for the "right now" launch, depending on `direction`.
+LAN can also be omitted - in this case it will be calculated for a "right now" launch, depending on `direction`.
 If both LAN is set free and `direction` is set to `nearest`, the latter will be overridden with `north`.

 **Notice**: if the `controls` struct overrides the launch azimuth and `direction` is set to `nearest`,